Keynote at Mount Sinai Health System’s Medication Safety Together Summit

 UTAH STATUTES

-58-1-307.
-Exemptions from licensure.
+58-1-307 Exemptions from licensure

-Subsection (5), the scope of practice restrictions under this title for
+(b) modify, under the circumstances described in this Subsection (4) and Subsection (5), the scope of practice restrictions under this title for individuals who are licensed under this title as:

-(iv) a pharmacist, pharmacy technician, or pharmacy intern under
+(iv) a pharmacist, pharmacy technician, or pharmacy intern under Chapter 17b, Pharmacy Practice Act;” “58-17b-102.
+Definitions.

 (33) “Licensed pharmacy technician” means an individual licensed with